-Mrs. Iverson is the Gifted and Talented and AP coordinator at Wayzata HS and has served as student council adviser at WHS for twenty-one years.
-She identifies as one of the most fulfilling aspects of being an adviser to be “watching students grow into amazing young leaders”.
+Iverson is the gifted and talented program and AP coordinator at WHS and has served as student council adviser at WHS for 21 years.
+She identifies as one of the most fulfilling aspects of being an adviser is “watching students grow into amazing young leaders”.
 In that time, she was shaped by a theme of doing what is right and gratitude.
-Mrs. Iverson regularly asks her student leaders to consider, “Who are you when no one is looking? and What do we stand for?” as they define their goals.
+Mrs. Iverson regularly asks her student leaders to consider, “Who are you when no one is looking?” and “What do we stand for?” as they define their goals.
 When issues arise, Mrs. Iverson challenges her council leaders do more and find solutions rather than avoided them.